nicfel/CoupledMCMC-Tutorial/README.md

 <figure>
 	<a id="fig:example1"></a>
 	<img style="width:70%;" src="figures/Template.png" alt="">
-	<figcaption>Figure 2: Load the Coupled MCMC template to setup an analysis.</figcaption>
+	<figcaption>Figure 2: Load the CoupledMCMC template to setup an analysis.</figcaption>
 </figure>

-This template is exactly the same as the standard BEAUTi template, but uses coupled MCMC instead of regular MCMC.
+This template is exactly the same as the standard BEAUTi template, but uses parallel tempering instead of regular MCMC.

 ### Setting up the analysis with Bayesian Coalescent Skyline (similar to [skyline plots](https://taming-the-beast.org/tutorials/Skyline-plots/))